HOMEMADE TOMATO SOUP

 January 2, 2018 “SOUP’S ON!”

 This morning I decided to make a pot of soup, some to share and also some to enjoy for lunch.
-I try to include as many vegetables and herbs as possible to make the soup as healthy as possible.
+I try to include as many vegetables and herbs as possible plus use bone broth instead of water so the soup is as healthy as possible.
 I will puree it so it is smooth.

 We like tomato soup best when the tomato flavor isn’t too strong so I added bone broth and squash to give a milder flavor.
 These ingredients also add extra nutrition.
 For even more nutrients, you can add a few cooked carrots before pureeing.
 It will thicken the soup enough so you won’t have to add any corn starch in the end.

 2 quarts tomato juice

 3 cups squash (frozen from the garden)

 4 cloves garlic, minced and let rest for 10 minutes

 1 cup chopped celery (frozen from the garden)

 3 tablespoons honey